mohd-afeef-badri/psd/joss/paper.md

 The parallel computing architecture in `PSD` employs domain decomposition strategies which enable distribute memory parallelization which are optimized for large-scale FEM simulation [@dolean2015introduction]. `PSD` has demonstrated scalability up to 24,000 cores and capability for handling problems with over 5 billion unknowns for earthquakes.
 The integration with the `top-ii-vol` meshing tool provides efficient on the fly mesh generation and partitioning specifically designed for earthquake simulation geometries, eliminating traditional bottlenecks associated with sequential meshing approaches.

 Each of `PSD` 's module undergoes comprehensive validation and verification testing to ensure numerical accuracy and reliability across its diverse physics modules.
 The validation framework includes cross-comparison with established numerical codes, comparison with experimental results, and verification against manufactured analytical solutions.
-Some of the validation results covering all physics modules are documented and publicly available at https://mohd-afeef-badri.github.io/psd/#/validation, providing users with confidence in the `PSD`'s accuracy for their specific applications.
+Some of the validation results covering all physics modules are documented and publicly available at [https://mohd-afeef-badri.github.io/psd/validation](https://mohd-afeef-badri.github.io/psd/validation), providing users with confidence in the `PSD`'s accuracy for their specific applications.

 # Example Workflow for Earthquake Simulation in PSD

-The following workflow demonstrates `PSD`'s approach to a fundamental earthquake simulation problem: seismic wave propagation in a three-dimensional soil domain with absorbing boundaries.
-This example illustrates the software's key capabilities including automated distributed mesh generation (combined meshing-partitioning), advanced time integration, and sophisticated boundary condition handling.
+The following workflow demonstrates `PSD`'s soildynamic module through a fundamental earthquake simulation problem: seismic wave propagation in a three-dimensional soil domain with absorbing boundaries.
+This example illustrates one of `PSD`'s specialized physics modules among others, the aim here is to briefly illustrates the `PSD`'s key capabilities including automated distributed mesh generation (combined meshing-partitioning), advanced time integration, and sophisticated boundary condition handling.

-**Mathematical Presentation:** `PSD` solves the elastodynamic wave equation using finite element discretization with Newmark-β time integration.
-The implementation incorporates paraxial absorbing boundaries [@modaressi1994paraxial] to prevent artificial wave reflections, essential for realistic earthquake simulations, and seismic source excitations with double-couple theory.
+**Mathematical Presentation:** PSD solves the elastodynamic wave equation using finite element discretization with Newmark-$\beta$ time integration[^1].
+The implementation incorporates paraxial absorbing boundaries [@modaressi1994paraxial] to prevent artificial wave reflections, essential for realistic earthquake simulations, and seismic source excitations with double-couple theory [@benz1987kinematic].

+[^1]: PSD implements the generalized-$\alpha$  time discretization method [@Chung], which encompasses several classical time integration schemes as special cases depending on the parameter selection: central difference, HHT (Hilber-Hughes-Taylor) [@hilber1977improved], and Newmark-$\beta$ methods.

 For a 3D soil domain $\Omega \subset \mathbb{R}^3$ bounded by boundaries $\partial\Omega \subset \mathbb{R}^3$ and with paraxial absorbing boundaries $\partial \Omega_{\text{P}} \subset \partial \Omega$, the finite element variational formulation solved in `PSD` reads: